Former New York Mayor Giuliani found liable in election defamation case

 That caveated stipulation, Howell said, has “more holes than Swiss cheese”.
 She suggested Giuliani was more interested in conceding the workers’ claims than actually producing meaningful discovery in the case.

-“Yet, just as taking shortcuts to win an election carries risks — even potential criminal liability — bypassing the discovery process carries serious sanctions, no matter what reservations a noncompliant party may try artificially to preserve for appeal,” Howell said.
+“Yet, just as taking shortcuts to win an election carries risks, even potential criminal liability, bypassing the discovery process carries serious sanctions, no matter what reservations a noncompliant party may try artificially to preserve for appeal,” Howell said.

 Moss had worked for the Fulton County elections department since 2012 and supervised the absentee ballot operation during the 2020 election.
 Freeman was a temporary election worker, verifying signatures on absentee ballots and preparing them to be counted and processed.